Why It Works

-If the urge for a Pimm's strikes you, it is ridiculously easy to make a DIY version with ingredients you probably already have at home.
-If you want to play with the flavor profile, add a little sherry to give it a sweeter touch or a little Campari to accentuate the bitterness.
-Add a little simple syrup and fresh herbs to play up the sweet, summery flavor or increase the amount of gin to up the alcohol content and juniper intensity.
+It's fun to play with the flavor profile, too.
+Add a little sherry to give it a sweeter touch or a little Campari to accentuate the bitterness.
+Add a little simple syrup and fresh herbs to play up the sweet, summery flavor, or increase the amount of gin to up the alcohol content and juniper intensity.

 1 navel orange